 The factors that determine health and wellbeing for individuals and communities are complex, and include social, economic, cultural, environmental and commercial drivers.
 With this in mind people need to be supported as a whole person, not as isolated conditions or symptoms to be treated.
-This requires a strong understanding of and response to the complex determinants of inequalities, including both direct and indirect racism and other forms of discrimination including those related to age, gender, sexuality, disability and gender identity.
+This requires a strong understanding of and response to the complex factors of inequalities, including both direct and indirect racism and other forms of discrimination including those related to age, gender, sexuality, disability and gender identity.
 This will require a proactive and systematic approach including working in new, genuine and sustainable partnerships with communities and places, tackling isolation and loneliness, and tackling poverty.

 - Greenwich's residents feel the borough is a welcoming and inclusive place, and inequalities in life chances are reduced across our diverse populations.
-This will be achieved by engaging and involving people to co-design local solutions. - Partners (including planners and developers) working together with residents to make local areas a healthier environment to live in.
-This will include establishing play streets, school streets, and activities to encourage people to access green and blue spaces - More residents are supported to be less socially isolated by engaging in their communities, volunteering or through support from voluntary or community organisations - No resident in financial crisis is left unsupported, with those experiencing acute financial pressure provided with financial support and advice to prevent their situation becoming worse. - Health will improve in key areas including cardiovascular, cancer and mental health meaning that people across our diverse populations will live longer, healthier and happier lives.
+This will be achieved by engaging and involving people to help create local solutions. - Partners (including planners and developers) working together with residents to make local areas a healthier environment to live in.
+This will include establishing play streets, school streets, and activities to encourage people to access green and blue spaces. - More residents are supported to be less socially isolated by engaging in their communities, volunteering or through support from voluntary or community organisations. - No resident in financial crisis is left unsupported, with those experiencing financial pressure provided with financial support and advice to prevent their situation becoming worse. - Health will improve in key areas including cardiovascular, cancer and mental health, meaning that people across our diverse populations will live longer, healthier and happier lives.

-Ageing well - health and care services support people and their carers to live fulfilling and independent lives

-We will work with individuals and carers to develop an offer that supports people to live long, healthy, active and independent lives.
-Health and care services will work together to develop our Home First approach wherever possible to ensure care and effective treatment for both sudden and unexpected, and longer-term health problems or disabilities.
+Ageing well - health and care services support people and their carers to live fulfilling and independent lives possible to ensure care and effective treatment for both sudden and unexpected, and longer-term health problems or disabilities.
 We will also ensure individuals have access to safe and high-quality home, residential and nursing care when needed.
 And, as people reach the end of their life, we will support more people to die in their usual place of residency, in line with their wishes.